bbbburns/goodreads-to-obsidian/README.md

 4. Run the flatten-series command. `python3 flatten-series.py`
   1. When prompted, specify the location of your `tmp` directory.
 5. Look at all the modified notes in your `tmp` directory.
-6. If you're happy with these notes, delete all of the book notes in your Obsidian vault and copy in these new, modified files from `tmp`
+6. If you're happy with these notes, delete all of the book notes in your Obsidian vault (remember, you have a backup, right?) and copy in these new, modified files from `tmp`.